 The dating scene can feel like it moves a bit faster, with matchmaking and people showing interest in you faster than ever before.
 However, you control who you contact and reach out to, and you are free to respond to whoever catches your eye.

 Find a service that works for you and keep looking locally.
 It never hurts to keep your options open and to find something that works for you.

 Check out our top recommendations for the leading Christian dating sites:

-- Most common dating platorm in the US
+- For dating Christians in the Filipino community

 How to deal with difficult family dynamics after divorce